visual-layer/visuallayer/README.md

 ```

 The interactive table provides a convenient but limited way to visualize dataset issues.
 For a more extensive visualization, view the issues using the Visual Layer Cloud Platform.

-Sign up for free.
+Check out the [documentation](https://docs.visual-layer.com/docs/introduction) and blog page for the Visual Layer Cloud Platform for more info.

 ### Exporting a dataset